mattyjsmith/academic-kickstart/content/post/Multiple Imputation.md

 ![image](https://user-images.githubusercontent.com/33094651/79450586-f9480200-7fdc-11ea-8094-75dda28598ab.png)

 We could select only those patients with complete records for each variable, such as out of the first 25 patients.
-However, selecting only patients with complete records would result in having only 11 patients within or sample...
+However, selecting only patients with complete records would result in having only 11 patients within our sample...
 (Note: a variable is a set of measurements for n number of patients).

 ![image](https://user-images.githubusercontent.com/33094651/79451608-b5ee9300-7fde-11ea-9d7e-c7142703153d.png)

+Reducing our dataset to only a few patients would bias our results and lose efficiency (i.e. large standard errors).
+Modern statistical methods can utilise all of the available data to reduce the bias and increase efficiency.
+So, what statistical methods are available to us, and how can we use them?

+## Statistical Methods

+Missing data pattern

+Missing data mechanism

+We could instead
 ## Multiple Imputation